ormushq/ormus/CONTRIBUTING.md

 # Welcome to Ormus!

-First off, thanks for taking the time to contribute! 🎉👍
+First of all, thank you for taking the time to contribute! 🎉👍

 # Issue Creation Guidelines